JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 Minor Changes and Additions
 :
 - How to support [grammar checks](spell_checking.md#grammar-checks) provided by Grazie plugin in custom languages.
+- How to provide [code vision provider](inlay_hints.md#code-vision-provider) name and description in the settings.

 ### April
 {april-24}